-- 18. These exceptions apply only to service as a substitute teacher or in another role in a school or school district, such as a substitute school bus driver or cafeteria worker, that meets the duties of staff who are temporarily not available. - 19.
-These exceptions apply only to service beginning on the date of this memorandum and ending at the close of the day on February 15, 2022. - 20.
-Other than as described above, all provisions of the Community Service Leave Policy remain in place. - 21.
+- 20. These exceptions apply only to service as a substitute teacher or in another role in a school or school district, such as a substitute school bus driver or cafeteria worker, that meets the duties of staff who are temporarily not available. - 21.
+These exceptions apply only to service beginning on the date of this memorandum and ending at the close of the day on April 15, 2022. - 22.
+Other than as described above, all provisions of the Community Service Leave Policy remain in place. - 23.
 The Community Service Leave Policy includes the requirement that eligible activity for community service leave "does not include activities designed to promote religious beliefs such as teaching or leading religious assemblies," although eligible service does "include activities supported by religious organizations such as volunteering in soup kitchens, homeless shelters or other community activities."
 Policy, page 5.
 This requirement is rooted in the First Amendment of the United States Constitution, which restricts a governmental "establishment of religion."
-Therefore, if a state employee is serving under this exception at a private school, the employee will not be eligible to use community service leave for any portion of the day in which the employee is participating in a religious assembly or promoting religious activities. - 22.
-Also, as provided in the Community Service Leave Policy, "Employees must receive approval from their supervisor to use this leave.
+Therefore, if a state employee is serving under this exception at a private school, the employee will not be eligible to use community service leave for any portion of the day in which the employee is participating in a religious assembly or promoting religious activities.

+- 24. Also, as provided in the Community Service Leave Policy, "Employees must receive approval from their supervisor to use this leave.
 The supervisor or other agency/institution manager may require that the leave be taken at a time other than the one requested, based on the needs of the agency."
-Policy, page 6.
+Policy, page 6. - 25.
+Effective immediately, this exception or variance replaces the January 12, 2022 exception or variance on the same subject.
+It is applicable to all activity from January 12, 2022 through the end of this exception or variance.